thoaingan/microsoft-aks-days-redapt-public/05_cluster_ops/05_cluster_autoscaler.md

 The cluster auto scaler is generally implemented by the IaaS provider, for cloud deployments.
 There are autoscalers that connect to on-premise vm provisioning systems, to scale out that way as well.

-Sorry, there is no minikube equivalent for this level.

 ## AKS

 For AKS, they have special instructions for deploying this to your cluster: